 In its Sixth Assessment Report the Intergovernmental Panel on Climate Change (IPCC) noted that “human influence has warmed the climate at a rate that is unprecedented in at least the last 2000 years.”
 Results are all around us — weather volatility and intensification of weather extremes, stronger and wetter storms, and unprecedented flooding.
-Devastating effects on the northwest include prolonged drought, outlier heat events, and wildfires.
+Devastating effects on the northwest also include outlier heat events and wildfires.
 These changes are wreaking economic havoc and hurting human health.

-To avoid a tipping point where temperature averages will exceed 1.5 degrees, with catastrophic effects across the globe, government, business, and household practices must change.
-The Bellingham City Council supports local efforts to attack climate change at its source via increased energy efficiency and switching from fossil fuels to low carbon energy sources.
-Critical activities include electrification of transportation and buildings, achieving a 100% renewable utility grid, and reducing waste of energy and materials.
+The Bellingham City Council supports local efforts to attack climate change at its source.
+Critical activities include electrification of transportation and buildings, achieving 100% renewable electricity supply, and reducing waste of energy and materials.

-Bellingham has a Climate Protection Action Plan (CAP), created in 2007 and updated in 2018, with targets for reducing energy use and emissions in City operations and in the broader community.
-On May 7, 2018, the Bellingham City Council passed Resolution 2018-06 endorsing the 2018 Plan and creating a Climate Action Plan Task Force to explore whether achievement of the CAP targets can be accelerated.
-City staff are working to implement the CAP and to accelerate targets whenever possible.
+Bellingham has a Climate Protection Action Plan (CAP), created in 2007 and updated in 2018, with targets for reducing energy use and emissions in City operations and communitywide.
+On May 7, 2018, the Bellingham City Council passed Resolution 2018-06 endorsing the 2018 Plan and creating a Climate Action Plan Task Force to identify actions to accelerate achievement of CAP targets.
+City staff are working on programs and investments to implement the CAP.
+The City Council has convened a series of discussions to help ensure a just transition so that new jobs created by climate action programs are equitably available and that future job dislocations are addressed.

 - Climate Protection Action Plan, 2018 update